hone-labs/teal-debugger-extension/README.md

 # teal-debugger-extension

-This is TEAL debugger extension for VS Code.
+This is TEAL debugger extension for VS Code with support up to and including TEAL 5.
+Support for TEAL 6 is coming in the future.

 It allows you to run TEAL code directly on a simulated AVM (Algorand virtual machine) without having to do any setup or configuration